Carlos Del Rio-Wilson: College career

 After redshirting in his lone season at Florida, Del Rio-Wilson transferred to Syracuse University.
 He received his first significant playing time against Notre Dame, in relief of injured starter Garrett Shrader, throwing for 190 yards, a touchdown, and an interception.
 The following week, he made his first career start against Pittsburgh.
 Del Rio-Wilson finished the 2022 season throwing for 342 yards, a touchdown, and two interceptions.
 After not playing during the 2024 season due to injury, he entered the transfer portal for a second time.

 On January 12, 2025, Del Rio-Wilson announced his decision to transfer to Marshall University.
 After serving as the backup quarterback in the season opener against Georgia, he became the team's full-time starter against Eastern Kentucky.
 Against Middle Tennessee, Del Rio-Wilson threw for 261 yards and totaled five touchdowns in a 42–28 victory and being named Sun Belt Offensive Player of the Week for his efforts.

+On December 15, 2025, it was reported that Del Rio-Wilson would return to the Herd in 2026.